 The Canadian Embassy located in Nairobi, Kenya, with the support of its office in Kigali, Rwanda, is accredited to and responsible for Canada’s relations with Burundi.
 Canada also has an Honorary Consul in Bujumbura, the capital city of Burundi.

 Burundi has been represented in Canada by an embassy in Ottawa since 1969.
 Burundi also has an Honorary Consul in Toronto.

 Bilateral relations between Canada and Burundi are cordial, although modest.
 Both countries collaborate as part of multilateral fora such as La Francophonie.
 Burundi's Minister of Foreign Affairs, Laurent Kavakure, made a working visit to Canada in March 2014 and met with Minister Baird.
 The latter shared with the Burundian Minister Canada's concerns about the tensions and growing political violence in the country.

 Canada contributed to the peace process that led to the first Arusha Agreement (in August 2000) and welcomed the implementation of the political transition in Burundi, in 2005.
 Peacebuilding and national reconciliation remain fragile in Burundi.
 Canada recognizes the major efforts made by Burundi to consolidate peace and contribute to peace and security in the world, notably in Somalia, Mali and the Central African Republic where Burundian soldiers are working on peace missions.

-Canada encourages the entire Burundian political class, the opposition parties such as the governing party, to take part in the dialogue to set Burundi resolutely on its way to national reconciliation, strengthened democracy and economic development.
-The fragile security situation in certain regions of the country and reports of repeated violations of human rights raise deep concerns.
-Canada encourages Burundian authorities to concentrate their efforts on the respect for human rights and the issues of good governance, in order, among other things, to create a stimulating and attractive business climate that will contribute to the economic development of the country.
+Canada encourages the entire political class of Burundi to dialogue, opposition parties like the ruling party, to resolutely engage Burundi on the path of national reconciliation, strengthening democracy and economic development.
+Canada encourages the Burundian authorities to focus their efforts on respect for human rights and issues of good governance, among others in order to create a stimulating business climate and attractive, which will participate in the country's economic development.